LakelonBailey/Personal-Software-Infrastructure/README.md

 - A full Single Sign-on (SSO) system, complete with user groups and access restrictions/regulations, that integrates with all projects I create through this infrastructure.

 ## The Result
 While I understand there are already existing technologies to accomplish many of the tasks involved with this project, I want to build this infrastructure from the ground up to develop further experience with containerization, cybersecurity, networking, and automation.
 When successfull, I will have created an infrastructure that will support my passion for development for years to come.

-## The Future
 Currently, this project is little more than an idea.
 There is a ton I don't know and a ton to plan, but I'm as motivated as ever.
 Follow along to watch me learn and grow while building something great from the ground up!